Do enterprises need employee monitoring in the workplace? How should the enterprise deal with the Pros and Cons of Employee Monitoring?

 A1- Employee monitoring is a way of keeping a track record of worker activity while in the working environment.
 This practice helps the employers to gather information such as what their employees are accessing on the corporate system, attendance, time tracking, or how they are speaking to the clients inside/outside of the workplace.

 Q2- Why it is important to monitor employees’ performance?

-A2- When employees know that administration is monitoring their performance and behavior, they will ultimately become more active in their work.
+A2- When employees know that the administration is monitoring their performance and behavior, they will ultimately become more active in their work.
 This tends to improve the overall productivity of the business.

-Q3- Why should enterprise opt employee monitoring?
+Q3- Why should enterprises opt for employee monitoring?